 Covid-19, aka coronavirus, has thrown countless plans into a tailspin, from weddings to honeymoons and every momentous occasion in between.
-No one was prepared for the way it would turn our worlds upside down, or for the cancelations and postponements.
-This is unprecedented, uncharted, and unknown.
+No one was prepared for the way it would turn our worlds upside down or for the cancelations and postponements.
 So what should you do now, if your honeymoon was planned for some point in the next few months?
 For one, act now.

-According to The Honeymoonist founder Susan Moynihan, “reach out to your airline, hotel or travel advisor ASAP and see what your options are.
+According to The Honeymoonist founder Susan Moynihan, “reach out to your airline, hotel, or travel adviser ASAP and see what your options are.
 Postponing is ideal, that way you keep your honeymoon, just at a later date.”
-Seconds Susan Zurbin-Hothersall of Power Travel International, a Virtuoso Agency, “If I was getting married this year and had a once-in-a-lifetime honeymoon planned, especially to an exotic destination, I would immediately contact my travel advisor to find out options for postponing.
-A honeymoon no longer needs to be taken within days of a wedding, it should be taken within one year of the wedding date.”
-Zurbin-Hothersall says she’s been able to work “magic” for her clients, like a 100% refund for clients in a three-day non-refundable situation.
-“A travel advisor is your best friend,” she says.
+Seconds Susan Zurbin-Hothersall of Power Travel International, “If I was getting married this year and had a once-in-a-lifetime honeymoon planned, especially to an exotic destination, I would immediately contact my travel adviser to find out options for postponing.
+A honeymoon no longer needs to be taken within days of a wedding; it should be taken within one year of the wedding date.”
+Zurbin-Hothersall says she’s been able to work “magic” for her clients, like a 100 percent refund for clients in a three-day nonrefundable situation.
+“A travel adviser is your best friend,” she says.

 That said, Zurbin-Hothersall points out that later this year may be the time to explore our own country for your honeymoon.
-As a Virtuoso luxury travel advisor in U.S., she’s knowledgeable about the more than 300 “glorious and luxurious hotel properties within the U.S.A.”
-Places like Montage Palmetto Bluff in South Carolina, with private cabins, long and winding bike paths and s’mores by the fire pit; Blackberry Farm in Tennessee and Twin Farms in Vermont for relaxing settings with farm-to-table delights for the foodie couple, The Resort at Paws Up in Montana for an outdoor active couple, and Mii Amo in Arizona for the couple seeking amazing wellness treatments and stunning scenery.
-“When booking with a Virtuoso advisor you get perks such as complimentary breakfast and a $100 resort or spa credit,” says Zurbin-Hothersall, “plus me, your advocate, to keep an eye on the state of travel.”
+As a Virtuoso luxury travel adviser in the U.S., she’s knowledgeable about the more than 300 “glorious and luxurious hotel properties within the U.S.A.”
+Places like Montage Palmetto Bluff in South Carolina, with private cabins, long and winding bike paths, and s’mores by the fire pit; Blackberry Farm in Tennessee and Twin Farms in Vermont for relaxing settings with farm-to-table delights for the foodie couple, The Resort at Paws Up in Montana for an outdoor active couple, and Mii amo in Arizona for the couple seeking amazing wellness treatments and stunning scenery.
+“When booking with a Virtuoso adviser, you get perks such as complimentary breakfast and a $100 resort or spa credit,” says Zurbin-Hothersall, “plus me, your advocate, to keep an eye on the state of travel.”

 If you’re worried about money lost, fear not.
 “Most tour companies and hotels have been helping clients with spring and early summer honeymoons to move confirmed bookings to a later date,” says Moynihan, adding that some are extending final payment deadlines for others who are currently in the planning process, knowing that things may change and they may not be able to finish payment for a trip that could be postponed.
 Cruise lines are allowing couples to reschedule, though not all refund deposits or final payments.